intel/dffml/docs/arch/alice/discussion/0036/reply_0054.md

-tell user what changes have happened between the last system context they saw and the one now, like sleep wake up good morning Alice tell me whats new what have you been thinking about
+tell user what changes have happened between the last system context they saw and the one now (or any one, explain the delta, explain what makes this threat model incomplete and what makes this oen complete, what attacks did you try?, like sleep wake up good morning Alice tell me whats new what have you been thinking about